Supposeduck30/bitcoin-mining-algorithms/README.md

 # Two Mock Bitcoin Mining Algorithms
-## Two fully functional mock bitcoin mining algorithms built only using python with no external libraries.
+## Two fully functional mock bitcoin mining algorithms built only using python with no external libraries which replicates actual bitcoin mining algorithms
 This project is meant to imitate the bitcoin mining process by replicating essential components of the process and eventually finding and outputting a hash.
 This project:
 - Incorporates Double SHA-256 hashing (as used in actual Bitcoin mining)
 - Converts difficulty bits into a full target number
 - Builds a fake block header with version, previous hash, Merkle root, timestamp, bits, and nonce
 - Tries different nonces until the hash is below the target
 - Shows the mining process abd prints the valid hash

 #### The realistic algorithm:
 - Incorporates the actual Bitcoin difficulty bits (as of June 2025)
   - This means you will most likely never find a hash with the realistic algorithm, since the diffulty is very high